kennethwirjadisastra/Stat155/Project1/README.md

 Because of the chaotic nature of the weather, it is difficult to find a model that accurately models its time evolution.
 In this project, we aim to minimize the error in the model prediction given historical weather data.
-We will implement a relevance vector machine (at least that is the plan) and compare its results to that of a neural network and discuss the applications of both.
+We will implement a regression and compare its results to that of a neural network and discuss the applications of both.

 **Goal: Given historical weather data, our goal will be to predict the following day’s weather.
 Our model’s goal is to produce <u>sparse and